On some orthogonalization schemes in Tensor Train format: Notation and TT-format

-Storing a tensor in TT-format requires $\mathcal{O}(dnr^2)$ units of memory with $n = \max_{i\in\{1,\dots, d\}}\{n_i\}$ and $r = \max_{i\in\{1,\dots, d\}}\{r_i\}$.
-In this case the memory footprint growths linearly with the tensor order and quadratically with the maximal TT-rank.
-Conseuqently, knowing the maximal TT-rank is usually sufficient to get an idea of the TT-compression benefit.
-However, to be more accurate, we introduce the compression ratio measure.
-Let $\ten{x}\in\R^{n_1\times\dots\times n_d}$ be a tensor in TT-format, then the compression ratio is the ratio between the storage cost of a in TT-format over the dense format storage cost, i.e.,
+Storing a tensor in TT-format requires $\mathcal{O}(dnr^2)$ units of memory, where $n = \max_{i\in\{1,\dots, d\}}\{n_i\}$ and $r = \max_{i\in\{1,\dots, d\}}\{r_i\}$.
+The memory footprint grows linearly with the tensor order and quadratically with the maximal TT-rank.
+Therefore, knowing the maximal TT-rank is usually sufficient to estimate the TT-compression benefit.
+However, for greater accuracy, we introduce the compression ratio measure.
+If $\ten{x}\in\R^{n_1\times\dots\times n_d}$ is a tensor in TT-format, then the compression ratio is the ratio between the storage cost of $\ten{x}$ in TT-format and the storage cost in dense format, i.e.,

 where $r_i$ is the $i$-th TT-rank of $\ten{x}$.
-As highlighted from the compression ratio, to have a significant benefit in the use of this formalism, the TT-ranks $r_i$ have to stay bounded and small.
-However, some operations among tensors in TT-format, as for example the algebraic sum, increase the TT-ranks.
-Indeed given two TT-tensors $\ten{x}$ and $\ten{y}$ with $k$-th TT-rank $r_k$ and $s_k$ respectively, then the $k$-th TT-rank of $\ten{x} + \ten{y}$ is equal to $r_k+s_k$, see~\cite{Gel2017TheTF}.
-So if $\ten{x}$ is a TT-tensor with $k$-th TT-rank $r_k$, then tensor $\ten{z} = 2\ten{x}$ has $k$-th TT-rank equal to $r_k$ if we simply multiply the first TT-core by $2$, but if it is computed as a sum of twice $\ten{x}$ then its TT-ranks double.
-To address the TT-rank growth, a rounding algorithm to reduce it was proposed in~\cite{Oseledets2011}.
-Given a TT-tensor $\ten{x}$ and a relative accuracy $\delta$, the \texttt{TT-rounding} algorithm provides a TT-tensor $\ten{\tilde{x}}$ that is at a relative distance $\delta$ from $\ten{x}$, i.e., $|| \ten{x}-\ten{\tilde{x}}|| \le \delta ||\ten{x}||$.
-To estimate the benefit of the \texttt{TT-rounding}, we introduce the \emph{compression gain}, the ratio of the compression ratios, that writes
+As demonstrated by the compression ratio, to significantly benefit from this formalism, the TT-ranks $r_i$ must remain bounded and small.
+However, some operations among tensors in TT-format, such as algebraic addition, can increase the TT-ranks.
+For instance, given two TT-tensors $\ten{x}$ and $\ten{y}$ with $k$-th TT-rank $r_k$ and $s_k$ respectively, then the $k$-th TT-rank of $\ten{x} + \ten{y}$ is equal to $r_k+s_k$, see~\cite{Gel2017TheTF}.
+To address the issue of the TT-rank growth, a rounding algorithm to reduce it was proposed in~\cite{Oseledets2011}.
+The \texttt{TT-round} algorithm takes a TT-vector $\ten{x}$ and a relative accuracy $\delta$ as inputs and returns a TT-tensor $\ten{\tilde{x}}$, that is at a relative distance $\delta$ from $\ten{x}$, i.e., $|| \ten{x}-\ten{\tilde{x}}|| \le \delta ||\ten{x}||$.
+The TT-round function is fully described in~\cite{Oseledets2011TT}.
+For large-scale tensors, a randomized version of the TT-round function is described in~\cite{AlDaas2023, Che2019}.